microsoft/vscode-docs/docs/languages/java.md

 ### IntelliSense

-VS Code also supports code completion and IntelliSense for Java through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
 [IntelliSense](/docs/editor/intellisense.md) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.
+VS Code supports code completion and IntelliSense for Java through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
+It also provides AI-assisted IntelliSense called [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/) by putting what you're most likely to use at the top of your completion list.

 ![IntelliSense](images/java/intellisense.gif)